commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         <br><br>
         <ul>
         <li>Audiences may believe that in order obtain a sufficient quantity or quality of dietary protein, they must consume "protein" as colloquially defined in their social, cultural, or information environment</li>
-        <li>Audiences may believe that sustainability challenges related to "protein" (the colloquialism) are unavoidable because protein (the nutrient) is essential in our diets</li>
+        <li>Audiences may believe that sustainability challenges related to "protein" (the colloquialism) are unavoidable because protein (the nutrient) is essential in their diets</li>
         </ul>
         Arguments or statements that draw false conclusions by confounding multiple meanings of a single term are known to suffer from a fallacy of equivocation.
 As logic is one of the two pillars of scientific knowledge alongside observation, advancing scientific literacy and critical thinking around protein begins with correcting such elementary logic errors -- especially in the scientific community and in public-facing communications that claim to be supported by scientific reasoning.
         </td>